MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-authenticate-in-python.md

 + Get a device code to complete authentication and token creation via Azure Active Directory Authentication Libraries (ADAL).
 Enter that code at https://aka.ms/devicelogin to complete the authentication.

-+ Programmatically authenticate using a call back.
-Use this code like this:
++ Programmatically authenticate using a call back, such as:
   ```Python
   def callback_fn(code):
       print(code)